profsmith89/ctps/_sources/chap16.md

 In `repl32.py`, we side-stepped this question and took advantage of the `eval` function, which had the Python interpreter evaluate a given expression.
 That was fine because, in that case, we accomplished what we wanted by having that evaluation take place in the runtime context of the script we were debugging.
 The interpreter quietly took care of turning the Python expression (or equivalently a statement) into a sequence of bits.

-What's I'm talking about is the *language translation* that needs to occur to turn a Python script (i.e., a script written in a high-level programming language) into a file of machine instructions (i.e., a *binary*), which is a language the computer's hardware understands.
+What I'm talking about is the *language translation* that needs to occur to turn a Python script (i.e., a script written in a high-level programming language) into a file of machine instructions (i.e., a *binary*), which is a language the computer's hardware understands.
 This language translation is hidden in the Python interpreter, but it doesn't have to be.
 There are many programming languages that make this translation an explicit step in the development process, and they are called *compiled* languages.

 The C programming language is one example, and we'll look at some of its syntax in a moment.
 When you write a C program, you write it in an IDE editor, just like we've done with our Python scripts.
-But when you're ready to run your C program, you first use a C compiler to translate your C file into an executable file (i.e., that binary again).
+But when you're ready to run your C program, you first use a C compiler to translate your C program into an executable file (i.e., that binary again).
 You can then just type the executable's filename as if it was a shell command, which is what we did in Chapter 13 with our `python32` tool.

 While we skip directly from writing to running in Python, a C programmer writes, then compiles, and then runs.
 The following code block contains an example C program, which I'll use to demonstrate how you can compile and run it.
 You may not understand all the C syntax, but you probably can guess what this program does given what you learned about Python syntax.